RosettaCommons/binder/documentation/install.rst

 - clang  with development packages (headers)

 The installation process of the required packages varies from system to system.
-On the RHEL7/RHEL8/Fedora22+  systems binder can be compilled with the llvm, clang and dependent packages available for these systems from their default repositories, i.e.
+On the RHEL7/RHEL8/Fedora22+/Ubuntu18+  systems binder can be compilled with the llvm, clang and dependent packages available for these systems from their default repositories

+For RHEL7/RHEL8/Fedora22+:

+- To install the needed packages   run as root

-``yum install clang clang-devel llvm-devel llvm-static clang-libs libcxx libcxx-devel``
+  ``yum install clang clang-devel llvm-devel llvm-static clang-libs``

-Please note that binder requires cmake of version 3, therefore for some older systems package cmake3 should be installed and used instead of cmake.

-``yum install cmake3``

-If a newer or specific version of the llvm/clang is needed, it can be installed as desribed in detail below.
+- If a newer or specific version of the llvm/clang is needed, it can be installed  as root

-- Some versions of LLVM are available from the standard repositories of CentOS7/RHEL7/Fedora.
-To install them run as root

-  ``yum install clang clang-devel llvm-devel llvm-static clang-libs libcxx libcxx-devel``

-   to obtain a standart  llvm version for your system and

-   ``yum install clang8.0 clang8.0-devel llvm8.0-devel llvm8.0-static clang8.0-libs libcxx libcxx-devel``
+   ``yum install clang8.0 clang8.0-devel llvm8.0-devel llvm8.0-static clang8.0-libs``

     to obtain a specific version (8.0 in this case).